 ×

 If you run a business in the UAE, corporate tax is no longer something you can ignore.
-Since June 2023, every company mainland or free zone, small or large has had to deal with the country's first federal income tax.
-And while a 9% corporate tax rate sounds straightforward on paper, the actual rules around registration, deductions, invoices, and free zone treatment are more layered than most business owners expect.
+Since June 2023, every company — mainland or free zone, small or large — has had to deal with the country's first federal income tax.
+And while a 9% rate sounds straightforward on paper, the actual rules around registration, deductions, free zone treatment, and penalties are more layered than most business owners expect.

-Corporate tax in UAE is a federal tax on the net profit a business earns.
-It was introduced through Federal Decree-Law No.47 of 2022 the core UAE corporate tax law and has been active since financial years starting on or after 1 June 2023.
-The Federal Tax Authority (FTA) administers it, and it applies the same way across Dubai, Abu Dhabi, Sharjah, and every other emirate.
+Corporate tax in the UAE is a federal tax on net business profit, introduced through Federal Decree-Law No. 47 of 2022.
+It has applied to financial years starting on or after 1 June 2023.
+The Federal Tax Authority (FTA) administers it, and it applies identically across Dubai, Abu Dhabi, Sharjah, and every other emirate — there is no emirate-level variation.

-Before this, the UAE had no federal income tax.
-Businesses operated in a near zero-tax environment for decades.
-The new corporate tax law UAE changes that but it's worth noting the rate is still one of the lowest in the world, and the structure is designed with SMEs in mind.
+Before this, the UAE had no federal income tax — businesses operated in a near-zero-tax environment for decades.
+That changed in 2023, but the rate remains one of the lowest in the world, and the structure is deliberately designed with SMEs in mind.

 |---|---|---|

-There's no separate Dubai company tax rate.
-Dubai follows federal law like every other emirate.
-So the corporate tax in Dubai is the same 0%/9% structure no city-level surcharge, no additional fee.
-If you've heard otherwise, it's a misconception worth clearing up.
+No. Dubai follows federal law like every emirate.
+The corporate tax in Dubai is the same 0%/9% structure — no city-level surcharge, no additional fee.

 Under UAE tax rules, the following are treated as taxable persons: